autosuite/autolog/README.md

 Simply add this to your `main.yml`.
 You will gain a special commit note called `skip-log` that will prevent this action from running.
 You should add this to the automatic commit (see below) and the commit prior to a tag release where you humanise a changelog section, e.g.: `[skip-log] Humanise changelog preparing for the 1.3.10 release`.

-You will need a step before this Action that clones the branch and another that performs a commit:
+You will need a step before this Action that clones the branch and another that performs a commit.
+You will also want to prevent tag pushes from generating a `CHANGELOG.md`.

 ```yml
 name: Autologger